mattbrazza/Flutter/README.md

 + Have functions run as soon as page loads and within $interval
 + Dig deeper into how information is passed through functions and between Express and Angular
 + CATCHING TYPOS IN A TIMELY MATTER!
++ Modify styling to be responsive with screen sizes (optomize for mobile ?)
++

 --- --- --- --- --- --- --- --- --- --- --- ---
 ### Stream of Consciousness: